All Episodes

 We will end up paying more.

-They're not they will not absorb that 7.5% payroll tax.
+They will not absorb that 7.5% payroll tax.

-It's just a lie because they pass on the cost to we the people.
+You know, there's this myth that corporations pay any taxes, it's just a lie because they pass on the cost to we the people.

 Under Bernie's plan, capital gains taxes will go up.

-If you're a quote, high income earner, you'll now get taxed at a top federal rate of 25%, a 15% hike.
+If you're a quote, high-income earner, you'll now get taxed at a top federal rate of 25%, a 15% hike.

 I think a lot of them are going to look at the tax advantages in other countries at this point.